benmoss/kubeadm-windows/cluster-api-aws/README.md

 ### Adding a Windows node to your AWS Cluster API cluster

-Follow the [quick start guide](https://cluster-api.sigs.k8s.io/user/quick-start.html) up to setting up a control plane machine, but before you apply Calico.
+Follow the [quick start guide](https://cluster-api.sigs.k8s.io/user/quick-start.html) up to setting up a control plane machine, skipping the step to apply Calico, since it does not have open-source Windows support.

 Apply the daemonset to run [kube-proxy](../kube-proxy/kube-proxy.yml) on Windows:
 ```
 kubectl apply -f https://raw.githubusercontent.com/benmoss/kubeadm-windows/master/kube-proxy/kube-proxy.yml
 ```

-Create the Flannel DaemonSets for Linux and Windows, modifying the pod CIDR to `192.168.0.0/16` to match the `cidrBlocks` in the Quick Start guide's Cluster definition:
+Create the Flannel DaemonSets for Linux and Windows, modifying the network CIDR to `192.168.0.0/16` to match the `cidrBlocks` from the Quick Start guide:
 ```
 curl -s -L https://raw.githubusercontent.com/benmoss/kubeadm-windows/master/flannel/flannel.yml | \
   | sed 's/10\.244/192\.168/' - \